 The Oxford study used a brilliant technique called Mendelian Randomization.
 The idea:

-- There are certain genes that influence how much a person tends to drink (the ALDH2 gene is a well-known example)
+- Certain genes influence how much a person tends to drink

 - These genes are randomly assigned at birth